temporalio/sdk-python/README.md

 `activity_executor` worker parameter must be set with a `concurrent.futures.Executor` instance to use for executing the activities.

-All long running activities should heartbeat so they can be cancelled.
+All long running, non-local activities should heartbeat so they can be cancelled.
 Cancellation in threaded activities throws but multiprocess/other activities does not.
 The sections below on each synchronous type explain further.
 There are also calls on the context that can check for cancellation.
 For more information, see "Activity Context" and "Heartbeating and Cancellation" sections later.

 Note, all calls from an activity to functions in the `temporalio.activity` package are powered by